Likho/cinema/README.md

 After `composer install` has completed you will now migrate the db and populate test data.

 Run the instructions below.

-**NB: You have to have docker still running in a separate terminal to execute the below instructions.**
+(Reply yes to all the migration prompts)

 ```
 docker-compose exec php bin/console doctrine:database:create